Overview

 BWM provides investment management services for an annual fee based upon a percentage of the

 market value of the assets managed by BWM.
-This fee generally ranges between 75 and 125 basis
+Below is a schedule of the fees generally charged by

-value may include Assets Under Management from other members of a client’s household, family,
+The total portfolio value may include Assets Under Management from other members of a client’s

-company 401k, or other individuals or institutions that they are connected with that has/had a mutual
+household, family, company 401k, or other individuals or institutions that they are connected with that

-association with Brophy Wealth Management, LLC.
-The Firm’s management fee is prorated and
+has/had a mutual association with Brophy Wealth Management, LLC.
+The Firm’s management fee is

-charged quarterly, in advance or arrears, as derived from the market value of the assets managed by
+prorated and charged quarterly, in advance (or arrears), as derived from the market value of the assets

 If assets are deposited into or withdrawn from an account after the inception of a billing period, the fee